Our Attorneys Won the Landmark Case Establishing Whistleblower Protection for FBI Agents

 KKC represented former FBI Agent, Jane Turner, in her five-year legal battle against the FBI in which a jury awarded Turner the maximum compensatory damages permitted under Title VII.
 The total recovery, costs, fees and damages awarded exceeded $1.5 million.
 The firm also assisted Ms. Turner in raising allegations of theft at the World Trade Center Ground Zero by FBI agents.
 These allegations led to an investigation by the DOJ Inspector General.
 The IG Investigation Report found that there had been misconduct by FBI agents and led to new agency regulations preventing the taking of souvenirs from crime scenes.

 The Whistleblower’s Handbook: A Step-by-Step Guide to Doing What’s Right and Protecting Yourself offers more details of the Turner case in “RULE 21: Never Forget: Whistleblowing Works.”

-If you are an FBI employee with knowledge of misconduct, and would like to know how Kohn, Kohn & Colapinto can help you with your case, please contact us by completing our Consultation Request Form.
+If you are an FBI employee with knowledge of misconduct, and would like to know how Kohn, Kohn & Colapinto can help you with your case, please complete our Contact Form.